codebridger/lib-vue-components/.github/pr-description-template.md

 # Pull Request Description

 > **Note**: Not all sections are required for every PR.
 Use only the sections that are relevant to your changes.
 Focus on the most important information for your specific pull request.
+>
+> **Required Sections**: The "🔗 Related Tasks & Commit Analysis" and "📝 Commit Summary" sections are mandatory for all PRs as they provide essential context for reviewers.

 ## 📋 Overview & Changes
 <!-- Provide a brief summary of what this PR accomplishes and key changes -->